solliancenet/microsoft-postgresql-developer-guide/05_AI/05_03_Exploring_LLMS.md

 When it comes to data, a differnt model will be required based on if it is text, audio, video, image generation and so forth.

-    - **Audio** : Whisper-type models are a great choice as they are general-purpose and aimed at speech recognition.
+    - **Audio** : Whisper-type models are a fantastic choice as they are general-purpose and aimed at speech recognition.
 Audio models are trained on diverse audio and can perform multilingual speech recognition.
 Learn more about Whisper type models [here](https://platform.openai.com/docs/models/whisper?WT.mc_id=academic-105485-koreyst).

     - **Images** : For image generation, DALL-E and Midjourney are two very well-known choices.
 DALL-E is offered by Azure OpenAI.
 Read more about DALL-E [here](https://platform.openai.com/docs/models/dall-e?WT.mc_id=academic-105485-koreyst).